barsoom/devbook/deploy_without_downtime/README.md

   * Deploy 2: A migration to remove the column.
 The old app will no longer have the column name cached.

   * Deploy 3: Remove the code that ignored the column.
+If migrations run before the app code reloads (e.g. not on a standard Heroku setup), step 2 and 3 can be combined in one.

 * **Renaming columns** is never safe.